The systolic constant of orientable Bieberbach 3-manifolds: Singular metrics on Bieberbach manifolds

 \end{enumerate} \end{defi}

 Such a Riemannian structure on the polyhedron allows us to calculate the length of any piecewise smooth curve in $P$, this way, the polyhedron $(P,g)$ turns out to be a length space.
-If $\gamma$ is a piecewise smooth path from an interval $I$ to $P$, then the length of $\gamma$ is defined as for the $C^\infty$ metrics:

-Furthermore $(P,g)$ gains a structure of metric space (and especially a structure of length space) the same way as for smooth manifolds.